ARTELABS - ICT Services

 The absolute security of conversations is the strength of Signal, a free and open source software managed by a non-profit foundation.
 In addition to end-to-end encryption, Signal uses other state-of-the-art encryption protocols.
 Unlike both WhatsApp and Telegram, it also stores very little metadata (i.e. information about the date and time of sending and receiving conversations, of a call, of the last access to the app, and so on).

 It is therefore not surprising that its main fans include the deep throat of “Datagate” Edward Snowden, Elon Musk and even the European Commission.
+Furthermore, you may use a Swiss Solution called Threema, used by the Swiss Army.

 Existing but unusable account